 This is another “S” word that apparently makes some uncomfortable.
 It’s a word that we need to hear, speak and recognize functionally.
 The National Fallen Firefighters Foundation has a Behavioral Health Initiative (FLSI 13) that addresses surveillance, prevention, and intervention measures for suicide.
 As part of the initiative, Dr. Richard Gist et alia have written a “White Paper” which is full of great information.
 The CDC, American Psychiatric Association and the American Association of Suicidology, and the American Foundation for Suicide Prevention all offer great information at their websites.
 It’s somewhat surprising that with all of the educated, intelligent people addressing this issue, mental health professionals bemoan the inconsistent application of definitions, and difficulties in validating statistics.
 I was on a conference call recently in which EMS professionals clamored for EMS specific suicide statistics.
 What would that accomplish?

 Using the arguably best data available from the CDC we know that in 2009, suicide was the tenth leading cause of death for people 10 years of age and older.
 More people died from suicide than from any of the following: septicemia, liver disease, hypertension, Parkinson’s Disease, Homicide, Pneumonitis, Benign Neoplasms, Aortic Aneurysm, HIV, or Viral Hepatitis.
-Here is a list of other suicide facts from the CDC:

 - Males represent 78.8% of all U.S. Suicides